dwmkerr/boxes/README.md

 ### Epic - Volume Management

 - [x] test '-wait' on start/stop and doc
-- [ ] propagate tags w/test
+- [x] propagate tags w/test
-- [ ] 'start' can now check for 'has archived volumes' and restore if available, this is the next big one
+- [x] 'start' can now check for 'has archived volumes' and restore if available, this is the next big one
-- [ ] delete tag on volume restore...
+- [x] delete tag on volume restore...
-- [ ] ...so that we can auto restore volumes when calling 'start' - which will need to wait for the volumes to be ready
+- [x] ...so that we can auto restore volumes when calling 'start' - which will need to wait for the volumes to be ready
-- [ ] auto-restore on start, this is a good incremental point to check-in, even if backup is only via 'debug' and comes later
+- [x] auto-restore on start, this is a good incremental point to check-in, even if backup is only via 'debug' and comes later
+- [x] rename functions to 'archive' and 'restore' syntax
-- [ ] data loss warning and generalise the 'yes' flag
+- [x] data loss warning and generalise the 'yes' flag
 - [x] delete snapshot on successful restore
-- [ ] better logging for non-debug mode (warn user can take time)
+- [x] better logging for non-debug mode (warn user can take time)
+- [ ] calling 'detach/etc' fails if instance is not stopped or stopping as it doesn't try to stop the instance - must fail if state is not stopping or stopped
 - [ ] new task list - docs, function, parameters, cost saving info, etc
-- [ ] calling 'detach/etc' fails if instance is not stopped or stopping as it doesn't try to stop the instance - must fail if state is not stopping or stopped
-- [ ] complete stop/start unit tests
+- [x] complete stop/start unit tests